 The following guidelines may be used in lieu of those provided in SRP 6.4 (Ref.
 14) when showing compliance with the dose guidelines in GDC-19 of Appendix A to 10 CFR Part 50.
-The following guidelines relax the thyroid acceptance criteria from that given in SRP 6.4.
-This relaxation from 30 to 50 rem-thyroid is based on a change to 0.03 in the thyroid organ dose weighting factor given in 10 CFR 20.1003.
-Although this change gives an equivalent thyroid dose of 167 rem-thyroid, 10 CFR 20.1201 limits organ dose to 50 rem annually.
+The following guidelines relax the thyroid and skin acceptance criteria from that given in SRP 6.4.
+Currently, 10 CFR 20.1201 limits organ dose to 50 rem annually.
 The release duration is specified in Table 4.
 The exposure period is 30 days for all accidents.
 The criterion in GDC-19 applies to all accidents.